 Among the many hormones produced by the adrenal glands is one called aldosterone.
 Aldosterone is a mineralocorticoid, a class of hormones primarily concerned with electrolyte and water balance in the body.
-In fact, aldosterone is the primary mineralocorticoid and is largely responsible for regulating the balance of sodium and water.
+This hormone is the primary mineralocorticoid and is largely responsible for regulating the balance of sodium and water.
 Aldosterone’s main site of activity is in the kidneys, where it acts to retain sodium in the blood, capturing it before it gets excreted as urine.
-Importantly, it does this by trading potassium to recapture sodium, consequently lowering potassium concentration in the blood.
+This it does this by trading potassium to recapture sodium, thereby lowering your blood’s potassium concentration.
 We’ll come back to why this is important soon and what impact it has on your craving for salt.

-So when the adrenal function is low in Adrenal Fatigue, production of adrenal hormones is compromised, and we get lower levels of aldosterone, known as hypoaldosteronism.
-This Adrenal Fatigue mediated hypoaldosteronism means a weakening of our ability to recapture and retain sodium in the kidneys, and we lose more salt than if there were sufficient aldosterone to recapture it.
+So when the adrenal function is low as is the case in Adrenal Fatigue, adrenal hormone production is compromised resulting in lower aldosterone levels.
+This is referred to as hypoaldosteronism.
+The Adrenal Fatigue mediated hypoaldosteronism means a weakening of our ability to recapture and retain sodium in the kidneys that results in a higher salt loss.

 Now, this increased sodium loss through urine has some interesting secondary effects.
 The basic laws of thermodynamics state that salt concentrations will try to balance themselves out in solution.
 With the level of aldosterone inadequate to recapture sodium and move it back into the bloodstream, more water begins to flow into the kidneys to dilute the higher than normal concentrations of sodium, and you get a reduction in blood volume and pressure.
 People may also experience an increase in urination frequency.

 Remember too that aldosterone has the effect of lowering potassium in the blood.
-This is important because potassium and sodium have antagonistic physiological effects; that is, the action of one opposes and balances out the other, and having a proper balance of the two in the body is necessary for optimal function.
-With the accelerated loss of both sodium and water experienced in adrenal fatigue, blood potassium remains normal, and even a little higher without aldosterone to thin it out.
+This is important because potassium and sodium have antagonistic physiological effects; that is, the action of one opposes and balances out the other.
+Having a proper balance of the two in the body is necessary for optimal function.
+With the accelerated loss of both sodium and water experienced in adrenal fatigue, blood potassium levels remain normal and even a little higher without aldosterone to thin it out.
 The imbalance in sodium and potassium, which normally should be in balance relative to each other, means the body feels the sodium loss even more strongly.

 All of this comes back to the fact that the body doesn’t have as much sodium as it wants, initiating a craving for salt.
-The body signals the brain that sodium is in short supply, and more sodium needs to be eaten in order to meet demand.
+The body signals the brain that sodium is in short supply, and more sodium needs to be consumed to meet the demand.
 Blood pressure will tend to rise as the body starts a reactive vasoconstriction process in order to combat the dropping blood pressure.

 The commonly accepted modern dietary guidelines today demonize sodium.
 Studies have linked high sodium consumption to cardiovascular problems such as hypertension.
 In all modern societies, where many foods are processed and refined and contain high enough levels of sodium to be a problem, this seems to make sense.
-So if we are feeling craving for salt, is it safe to eat more salt?
+So if we have salt cravings, is it safe to eat more salt?
 Won’t it cause cardiovascular issues?
-Shouldn’t we be trying to lower salt intake?
+Shouldn’t we be trying to lower our salt intake?

 In fact, more in-depth studies comparing sodium intake to cardiovascular outcomes sees a weak correlation between the two when subjects aren’t consuming excessive quantities and when sodium consumption is balanced with potassium consumption.
 Even more interesting, low levels of sodium intake were also correlated with higher incidences of cardiovascular events.
 So it seems it’s not just high amounts of sodium that cause health issues; sodium itself isn’t the problem nor is the craving for salt necessarily.
 Getting the right amount of sodium, and balancing it against potassium is the key to preventing sodium related cardiovascular health issues.